 Two Blue Moons in a Single Year

-But how often do we have two Blue Moons in a single year?
-(As in 2018, when there were Blue Moons in both January and March, and no full Moon in February.)
+How often do we have two Blue Moons in a single year?
+(As in 2018, when there were Blue Moons in both January and March and no full Moon in February.)

-This won’t happen again until 2037, when we’ll again have another Blue Moon in both January and March.
+This won’t happen again until 2037, when we will again have another Blue Moon in both January and March.